CROSS-Net: Region-Agnostic Taxi-Demand Prediction Using Feature Disentanglement: The Proposed Framework

 To further ensure the separation of the input into distinct encoded representations of non-overlapping information, we incorporate an Independent Excitation mechanism.
 This mechanism is designed to minimize the accuracy of the classifier $SC_r$ when the feature $z$ is fed into it, as follows:

 Where $N_s=\sum_{i=1}^{r} N_r$.
-It is noteworthy that the minimization of equations (\ref{eq:loss_function_ts}) and (\ref{eq:loss_function_ie}) leads to latent representations $z$ and $z_r$ becoming more representative of each respective task while being less representative for another task.
+It is noteworthy that the minimization of eq.\ref{eq:loss_function_ts} and eq.\ref{eq:loss_function_ie} leads to latent representations $z$ and $z_r$ becoming more representative of each respective task while being less representative for another task.
 Specifically, $z$ is designed to be highly informative for predicting taxi demand, while its capability for distinguishing regions is intentionally diminished.
-As such, $z$ serves as a region-independent representation specifically tailored for taxi demand prediction.
+As such, $z$ serves as a region-agnostic representation specifically tailored for taxi demand prediction.
 Moreover, when eq.\ref{eq:loss_function_elbo} is minimized, both $z$ and $z_r$ can be effectively utilized for reconstructing the original information.
-Consequently, $z$ and $z_r$ not only function as independent features but also encompass complete information necessary for reconstruction, incorporating the reconstruction loss outlined in equation (\ref{eq:loss_function_elbo}).
+Consequently, $z$ and $z_r$ not only function as independent features but also encompass complete information necessary for reconstruction, incorporating the reconstruction loss outlined in eq.~\ref{eq:loss_function_elbo}.